 Although these issues might not jump out at you, they can have a huge impact on your rankings.

 Many of the most common issues are also relatively easy fixes, so there’s no reason to let them linger on your site.
 One thing we know about SEO is it changes from year to year.
 Google always keeps us on our toes and there is no reason to expect anything different in 2021.
-Ranking factors are constantly changing and so is the priority they are given.
+Ranking factors, such as the importance of link building, are constantly changing and so is the priority they are given.

 Fortunately, you won’t even have to do much digging on your own to find where your technical SEO is lacking, as there are plenty of technical SEO audit tools to point you to any issues.